Group Travel Tips

 4What happens if someone needs to drop out after booking?

-Plan your next group trip — payments sorted automatically.
+Plan your next group trip — costs coordinated from the start.

-AI builds the itinerary, your group votes, everyone pays their share.
-Launching April 2026.
+AI suggests the itinerary, your group votes, and everyone can see their share before provider booking handoff.
+Launching early access phase.